VasiliiKapitanskii/home-assignments/just-eat-takeaway/README.md

     - This will:
       - Set up Docker infrastructure (Dagster and webserver, ClickHouse DWH, and Keeper)
       - Check connectivity to ClickHouse
-      - Create a python virtual environment
+      - Create a Python virtual environment
       - Install python dependencies and dbt packages
       - Export the environment variables
   - Open [`Dagster jobs web UI`](http://127.0.0.1:3000/jobs) and run